josephmckinsey/editing-with-llms/README.md

    pip install .
    ```

+## Alternatively with uv

+- `uv tool install /path/to/package --with llm-openrouter`
+- `uvx --from editing-with-llms writing-buddy ...`

 ## Usage

-1. Make an `.editing-config.yml` like in the repository:
+1. Make an `.editing-config.yaml` like in the repository:

 ```yaml
 profiles: